smyrgeorge/actor4k/README.md

 - **Enhance the basic actor API by adding:**
   - Timers
   - Stash
-- **Other utils:**
-  - Event Sourcing tooling (Persistent Actor)
 - **Expand the cluster capabilities**
   - Node configuration loader
   - Dynamic node management and discovery
+- **Other**
+  - Event Sourcing tooling (Persistent Actor)

 ## Actors in Cluster

-Cluster support in the `actor4k` provides essential capabilities for building robust, scalable, and highly available systems.
+Cluster support in the **actor4k** provides essential capabilities for building robust, scalable, and highly available systems.
 By enabling actors to seamlessly communicate and coordinate across multiple nodes, clustering significantly enhances fault tolerance, ensures workload distribution efficiency, and maintains stable performance in distributed and high-concurrency environments.
 This functionality is currently under active development; you can follow its progress and